 When you’re planning a cruise, you might notice that some port descriptions will say, “this is a tender port.”
 Or you might see that tender boats or “tenders” are mentioned.

 Confused?
 Don’t worry.
 I’ll explain everything you need to know about tender boats and tender ports on a cruise.

 Why do cruise lines have tender ports?

 Some cruise ports have shallow harbors that don’t allow for today’s massive cruise ships to pull right up to a pier.
-Other ports only have a limited amount of berths at their piers, so any extra ships that are visiting don’t have a spot.
-Or, as in the case of some cruise line private islands, they just haven’t built a pier!
+Other ports only have a limited amount of berths at their piers, so any extra ships that visit just don’t have a spot available.

 Why is it called a tender port?

 Usually when we think of the word tender, it’s in the context of something being gentle and caring (a tender kiss), or soft (a tender cut of meat).
 But tender ports have nothing to do with being gentle or soft!

 The word tender has been used nautically since at least the late seventeenth century, meaning a “small boat used to attend larger ones”.
 It actually comes from the Middle English verb tenden, meaning “to attend to”.

 On a cruise, “tender” can be used as a noun (“We’re going to take a tender to the island”), a verb (“We’re going to tender to the island”), or an adjective (“We’re going to take the tender boat to the island”).